fiacu/fiacu/README.md

 ## aboutme:
 ``
 I'm a software engineer with extensive experience in the development and implementation of solutions for telecommunications companies, mainly based on management software.
 I stand out for my leadership, organizational and problem-solving skills.
-I have a strong business orientation and extensive technical knowledge, with a long history as a programmer in different technologies, specially in Java, also Javascript, C# and Ansi C.
+I have a strong business orientation and extensive technical knowledge, with a long history as a programmer in different technologies, specially in Java, also JavaScript, C# and Ansi C.
-Currently working on a migration project, converting monolithics software products to a microservices architecture.
+Currently working on a migration project, converting monolithic software products to a microservices architecture.
 ``

 ## experience: